 Kenneth Houston began high school at Lufkin playing in the band.
 He was offered an athletic scholarship at Prairie View College and was originally slated to play center before being moved by defensive coach "Hoo" Wright to linebacker.

 Houston suffered injuries in 1972 and was traded to the Washington Redskins for five players, including two regulars.
-He tied a record in his first game for the club by intercepting two John Unitas passes for touchdowns to defeat the San Diego Chargers in the 1973 opener.
+In his first game for the club, he tied a record by intercepting two John Unitas passes for touchdowns to defeat the San Diego Chargers in the 1973 opener.
 Throughout his career, Houston intercepted 49 passes and returned a record 9 for touchdowns.
 He also played in 183 consecutive games, the most ever by a defensive back.

 Houston was declared a free agent in 1981 and returned to the Oilers as an assistant coach.
 In 1980 the NFL Players Association honored him with the Byron Whizzer White Award for Humanitarian Service.
 During his years with Washington, Houston was considered the best Redskins player, and he is ranked by some writers as the greatest strong safety ever.
 He was elected in 1986 to the Pro-Football Hall of Fame.